June 16, 2020

 • organs-on-chips

 Bringing such innovations to healthcare and patient care on a global scale entails an immense amount of technical, legal and ethical considerations and requirements.
-Also known as the internationlization challenge of biomedical innovations.
+Also known as the internationlisation challenge of biomedical innovations.

 Biomedical Innovations Among High-Technology Industries

-The industry involving biomedical innovation distinguishes itself from other high-technology industries with such fundamental dimensions as applying scientific knowledge to provide technological solutions aiming to improve health care and quality of life – in a highly regulated environment.
-At the same time, usually, purchasing decisions are not made by end-consumers but by their physicians or such third parties as an insurance company, for example.
+The industry involving biomedical innovations distinguishes itself from other high-technology industries with such fundamental dimensions as applying scientific knowledge to provide technological solutions aiming to improve health care and quality of life – in a highly regulated environment.
+At the same time, purchasing decisions are usually not made by end-consumers but by their physicians or such third parties as an insurance company, for example.

-However, finding appropriate partners is a critical challenge in internationalization and often depends on the right network.
+However, finding appropriate partners is a critical challenge in internationalisation and often depends on the right network.

-In principle, the introduction of unchanged biomedical technologies into international markets is usually due to the requirement to comply with local regulations in the manufacturer’s country but also because manufacturers assume that users will adapt to the new technology through training.
+In principle, unchanged biomedical technologies are usually introduced into international markets because manufacturers must comply with local regulations in the manufacturer’s country and assume that users will adapt to the new technology through training.

 However, training is often ineffective when faced with ingrained customs and user expectations in individual countries, which can be seen during the transition phase in the increased use error rate when operating new technology.